file-format/Docs/en/project-management/_index.md

   "draft" : "false",
   "categories" : [ "fundamentals" ],
   "description":"Project files contain a set of tasks and activities that need to be performed to complete a project.
-Learn about common Project file formats such as MPP, XER, MPT, and MPX.", "title" : "Project Management File Formats", "linktitle" : "Project Management File Formats", "menu" : {
+Learn about common Project file formats such as MPP, XER, MPT, and MPX.", "title" : "Learn about Project Management File Formats and APIs that can open and create Project files", "linktitle" : "Project Management File Formats", "menu" : {
     "docs" : {